History of Thomas Pynchon in Timeline

 Inherent Vice: A Novel

-In 2012, Thomas Pynchon's novels were released in e-book format, ending a long holdout by the author.
-Penguin Press reported that the novels' length and complex page layouts made it a challenge to convert them to a digital format.
+In 2012, Thomas Pynchon's novels were released in e-book format, after a long holdout.
+Penguin Press reported that the novels' length and complex page layouts made the digital conversion challenging.

 September 17, 2013: Publication of Bleeding Edge

-On September 17, 2013, Bleeding Edge, a novel set in Manhattan's Silicon Alley, was published to positive reviews.
+On September 17, 2013, Thomas Pynchon's novel, Bleeding Edge, which takes place in Manhattan's Silicon Alley, was published and received positive reviews.

 Bleeding Edge: A Novel